 When I was a teenager in 450’s otd (1970s), I attended Black History Month events.
 I will not call them celebrations because they were not.
 They were educational events organized especially for the young people.
 It was at one of those events that I first heard the name Marcus Garvey and Walter Rodney.
 I recalled an extended discussion about Walter Rodney’s book.
 No, not: How Europe Underdeveloped Africa but the other one, "Groundings with My Brothers”.
 There was an underlying theme to those events in the 450s otd.
 There was a sense that they were preparing the next generation of Garveys and Rodneys.
 Those types of Black History events gave us the opportunity to ground with each other and to gain the confidence that comes with knowing who we are.
 Those events were preparing us to assert our humanity like Walter Rodney asked us to do, especially since we lived in a white supremacy colony.
 People at those events would boldly proclaimed what Rodney had said: “so long as there are people who deny our humanity as Blacks then for so long must we proclaim and assert our humanity as Blacks”.
 I have to admit that those were heady times.
 Every head at those events sported an afro.
 Those events were not about Black first.
 We were not celebrating because someone did something in the other man’s world for the first time, while at the same time signally the death of that same thing in our world.
 Black firsts are not birthing ceremonies; they are often funeral announcements.
 That is not what these events were about.
 They were about who we were, who we are and who we can be.
 They were about education.
 The kind of education Carter G. Woodson referred to as “an effort to make us think and do for ourselves”.

 As we have learnt from uprisings or rebellions, there are always traitors among us.
 People whose mental culture make them think that doing for ourselves is wrong.
+That we had to do just as much for our enemies as we do for ourselves.
+These traitors believe that they could educated our foes into becoming friends.
 We don’t know who the traitor was who invited an enemy to a Black History Month event.
 There must have been a “non-black first” and unlike the “Black first” where there are no “Black seconds” or “Black thirds” to follow.
 This “non-black first” not only showed up with seconds and thirds, but he eventually turned it from an education for our people to a celebration for his people.
 Celebrating instead of educating is how our enemies get us to focus on them and this has led to another “Black first”.
 Our children do not know who they are; they do not know that their lives matter.
 We are the first generation to let the children grow up not knowing that without them there is no future.
 We have put them in a situation where they are wondering because they do not know if their lives matter?
 It is not too late; we can still take control, but to do that Black History Month and the whole approach to our troubles need a new narrative.
 Is it time for us to have a real conversation?